noahehall/multicloud/providers/aws/services/Storage/storageGateway.md

 ### Deployment options for the Storage Gateway appliance

-- on premises (required for stored volumes)
+- on premise
+  - virtual machine (VM) appliance: download and deploy to:
+    - VMware ESXi Hypervisor: Integrates with VMware vSphere High Availability (VMware HA)
+    - Microsoft Hyper-V
+    - Linux Kernel-based Virtual Machine (KVM)
-  - hardware appliance: see below
+  - purchase a hardware appliance
-  - VM appliance: Download, deploy, and activate the AWS Storage Gateway VM image on any of the supported host platforms.
-- in AWS Cloud
+- aws:
-  - cached volume: Create an Amazon EC2 instance to deploy your gateway in the AWS Cloud
+  - deploy in the cloud as an Amazon Machine Image (AMI) in Amazon EC2

 #### Hardware Appliance